issue

 Consumers buy out of ignorance

 If the dog or cat looks good, how the animal was raised and the condition of the animal’s mother or father are not questioned.
-But once home, the puppy or kitten may start to show symptoms of distress which wasn’t detected at the pet store.
+But once home, the puppy or kitten may start to show symptoms of poor health or distress which wasn’t detected at the pet store.
 The person and animal bond and the new pet “owner” may end up paying thousands of dollars in veterinarian bills to save the animal’s life.

-Inhumane breeders prey on consumers who know nothing.
+Negligent and unscrupulous breeders prey on consumers who know nothing.
 They will often meet people in parking lots to sell the animal, suggesting that that is more convenient.
 They will not allow consumers into their facilities for fear of what people will think about the conditions.

 Dog registries

 There are at least 34 ‘official’ purebred dog registries in the United States.
 The American Kennel Club (AKC) is the largest.
 In 1998, the AKC required DNA testing from its breeders in an attempt to screen out breeders who were dishonest.
-(Registry works on an honor system, where breeders are supposed to provide correct breeding information.)
+(Registry works on an honor system, where breeders are asked to provide correct breeding information.)
 In response, some breeders stopped using AKC and other breed registries opened up, such as American Canine Association (ACA), America’s Pet Registry (APR), and North American Purebred Registry (NAPDR), and Dog Registry of America (DRA).

 Purebred dog registries give a dog a “stamp of approval.”
 This registration has been abused by inhumane breeders and is misleading to many consumers.
 The AKC and other dog registries are registry companies only, not inspection or enforcement agencies.
 The AKC and other registries verify if a dog is purebred, not whether the dog is healthy or the breeder’s conditions and practices are humane.